The B2B Marketing Roundup: September 2016

 4 Simple Ways to Personalize Your B2B Email Marketing Campaign

-With so many emails arriving in everybody’s inboxes these days, it’s important to give yours a personal touch to get noticed, according to this piece from Business 2 Community, which offers solutions that are also applicable in the B2B world.
+With so many emails arriving in everybody’s inboxes these days, it’s important to give yours a personal touch to get noticed, according to a piece from Business 2 Community, which offers solutions that are also applicable in the B2B world.
 Address your potential leads by name, use your name and make sure that the information you’re sending is specifically targeted to that client.

 Revenue Marketers Rock Big Data: B2B Learning from B2C